The First Revival was the first

 and found that George was learning quick.

-After the show a cab was hired
+After that show a cab was hired

-to bring us back.
+to Heathrow Airport.
 The driver sped

 while Gene and Eddie’s girl admired